alexandrnikitin/blog/_drafts/bloom-filter-for-scala.md

 byte[] element = new byte[100];
 bf.add(element);
 bf.mightContain(element);
+bf.dispose();
 ```

 ### Benchmarks

 We all love benchmarks, right?
-Numbers in vacuum, they are cool.
-And here they are:

-Warning: synthetic benchmarks in vacuum.
-Usually, the difference is more significant in production systems.
-GC stress.
+Exciting numbers in a vacuum, they are so attractive.
+If you ever decide to write benchmarks then use [JMH][jmh] please.
+It's a Java harness tool created by [@Aleksey Shipilev][twitter-shipilev] for building, running, and analyzing nano/micro/milli/macro benchmarks written in Java and other languages targeting the JVM.
+There's [a neat sbt plugin on github][github-sbtjmh] by [@Konrad Malawski][twitter-ktosopl].

-Here's a benchmark for the `String` type:
+Here's a benchmark for the `String` type and results for other types are very similar to these:

 ```
 [info] Benchmark                                              (length)   Mode  Cnt          Score         Error  Units